cockroachdb/docs/cockroachcloud/cmek.md

 - Amazon Web Services (AWS) KMS
 - Google Cloud Platform (GCP) KMS

-- [Hashicorp Vault Secrets Manager](https://www.vaultproject.io/docs/secrets/key-management), which can distribute keys stored in multiple KMS platforms
+{{ site.data.products.dedicated }} includes support for referring to CMEK keys in [Hashicorp Vault Secrets Manager](https://www.vaultproject.io/docs/secrets/key-management), which can distribute keys stored in multiple KMS systems, as long as the actual keys are stored in AWS KMS or GCP KMS.

 {{site.data.alerts.callout_success}}
 You can learn more about the [supported integrations between CockroachDB and Hashicorp Vault](/docs/{{site.versions["stable"]}}/hashicorp-integration.html).
 {{site.data.alerts.end}

 {{ site.data.products.db }} communicates with the KMS platform using the KMS platform's API, and you manage {{ site.data.products.db }}'s access to the CMEK key using the KMS platform's identity and access management (IAM) system.
-The CMEK key is never persisted in a cluster, and {{ site.data.products.db }} never has direct access to the CMEK key material.
-When CMEK is enabled, the CMEK key must be available before the cluster can start and the cluster'sr newly-written data at rest can be accessed.
+The CMEK key is never persisted unencrypted at rest in a cluster, and {{ site.data.products.db }} never has direct access to the CMEK key material.
+When CMEK is enabled, the CMEK key must be available before the cluster can start and the cluster's newly-written data at rest can be accessed.

 This article describes how CMEK works in {{ site.data.products.dedicated }} clusters.
 To configure CMEK, see [Managing Customer-Managed Encryption Keys (CMEK) for {{ site.data.products.dedicated }}](managing-cmek.html).